Menu

 RMSNorm achieves computational optimization by removing mean centering:

-where is the learnable scaling parameter gamma, and prevents division by zero errors.
+where gig_igi is the learnable scaling parameter gamma, and ϵ\epsilonϵ prevents division by zero errors.

-Note: All operators initially only need to implement FP32 support, and later can use generics and macros to support other formats for inference.
+Note: All operators initially only need to implement FP32 support.
+Later, generics and macros can be used to support inference in other formats.

 pub fn rms_norm(y: &mut Tensor<f32>, x: &Tensor<f32>, w: &Tensor<f32>, epsilon: f32) {